Choosing a fund

-There is no deadline by which you have to make a choice, but depending when you give your completed form back to your employer, they may have to pay some contributions for you to their default fund before they have to start paying to your chosen fund.
+There is no deadline by which you have to make a choice, but depending when you give your completed choice form back to your employer, they may have to pay some contributions for you to their default fund before they have to start paying to your chosen fund.
 You don’t ever have to make a choice if you don’t want to.

 Did you know?
 You can decide to choose, or change, your fund at any time but your employer is only obliged to act on your choice once a year.